Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Introduction

-To this end, we propose a novel risk-consistent approach named CONU, i.e., \emph{COmplementary-label learning via Negative-Unlabeled learning}, without relying on the uniform distribution assumption or an additional ordinary-label training set.
-Based on an assumption milder than the uniform distribution assumption, we show that the complementary-label learning problem can be equivalently expressed as a set of negative-unlabeled binary classification problems based on the one-versus-rest strategy.
-Then, a risk-consistent method is deduced with theoretical guarantees.
-Table~\ref{comparison} shows the comparison between CONU and previous methods.
-The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item Methodologically, we propose the first consistent complementary-label learning approach without relying on the uniform distribution assumption or an additional ordinary-label dataset. \item Theoretically, we uncover the relationship between complementary-label learning and negative-unlabeled learning, which provides a new perspective for understanding complementary-label learning.
-The consistency and convergence rate of the corrected risk estimator are proved. \item Empirically, the proposed approach is shown to achieve superior performance over state-of-the-art methods on both synthetic and real-world benchmark datasets. \end{itemize}
+To this end, we propose a novel risk-consistent approach named SCARCE, i.e., \emph{Selected-Completely-At-Random ComplEmentary-label learning}, without relying on the uniform distribution assumption or an additional ordinary-label training set.
+Inspired by the PU learning literature, we propose the Selected-Completely-at-Random~(SCAR) assumption for complementary-label learning and propose an unbiased risk estimator accordingly.
+We then introduce a risk-correction approach to mitigate overfitting issues with risk consistency maintained.
+Furthermore, we show that complementary-label learning can be expressed as a set of negative-unlabeled~(NU) binary classification problems when using the one-versus-rest~(OVR) strategy.
+Table~\ref{comparison} shows the comparison between SCARCE and previous methods.
+The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=1em, itemsep=1pt, topsep=1pt, parsep=-1pt] \item Methodologically, we propose the first consistent complementary-label learning approach without relying on the uniform distribution assumption or an additional ordinary-label dataset in non-uniform cases. \item Theoretically, we uncover the relation between complementary-label learning and NU learning, which provides a new perspective for understanding complementary-label learning.
+We also prove the convergence rate of the proposed risk estimator by providing an estimation error bound. \item Empirically, the proposed approach is shown to achieve superior performance over state-of-the-art methods on both synthetic and real-world benchmark datasets. \end{itemize}